guoqingbao/Pathofusion/README.md

 ![](/others/cam.png)

 ## Medical part
 The introduction of the Pathofusion framework and its application on neuropathology was drafted as a medical paper, which is submitted recently and is now undergoing peer-review.
+#### _Figure illustration will be released soon._

 ## The dataset
 The datasets used in our study were provided under folder "data".
 Please contact corresponding author professor Manuel B. Graeber (manuel.graeber@sydney.edu.au) if you need raw whole-slide images.